myvirtualbrain/gitcheatsheet/readme.txt

 See git status
 $ git status

-Add a file to be commited
+Add a file to be committed
 $ git add "filename"

 Add all changed files